Neat-Lang/neat/doc/sphinx/breakelse.rst

 `breakelse`: When Compiler Developers Get Bored
 ===============================================

+Tl;dr: `breakelse`  is a new keyword that jumps directly to the `else` block of an `if` statement.
+With a bit of syntax sugar, this gives a novel alternative to conditional-access operators.

 Good morning, internet!
 In programming languages, it's a common issue that we want to both *test* a value and *use* the value.